-This chapter describes how you can set up and manage a captive portal on the access point.
+This chapter describes how you can set up and manage a captive portal on the AP.

 A captive portal is a web page that users see when they attempt to connect to a WiFi network.
 A captive portal includes a splash page and usually requires some form of authentication for the user.
-The access point supports three types of captive portals:
+The AP supports two types of captive portals:

-- Click-through captive portal: A basic portal for which the splash page is stored on the access point.
+- Click-through captive portal: A basic portal for which the splash page is stored on the AP.
 For each WiFi network, you can set up a unique click-through captive portal. - External captive portal: A portal that is hosted by an external captive portal vendor.
-You can apply an external captive portal to multiple WiFi networks or you can apply a unique external captive portal to each WiFi network. - Facebook Wi-Fi captive portal: A Facebook business page that serves as a portal.
-You can configure a single Facebook Wi-Fi captive portal on the access point but you can apply it to multiple WiFi networks.
+You can apply an external captive portal to multiple WiFi networks or you can apply a unique external captive portal to each WiFi network.

-- Set up a click-through captive portal for a WiFi network - Set up an external captive portal for a WiFi network - Register and configure Facebook Wi-Fi for the access point - Set up a Facebook Wi-Fi captive portal for a WiFi network - Unregister the access point from Facebook Wi-Fi
+- Set up a click-through captive portal for a WiFi network - Set up an external captive portal for a WiFi network

-Note: A captive portal is not compatible with Multi PSK.
-To enable a captive portal, first disable Multi PSK (see Set up Multi PSK for a WiFi network on page 90).
+() NOTE: A captive portal is not compatible with Multi PSK.
+To enable a captive portal, first disable Multi PSK (see Set up Multi PSK for a WiFi network on page 69).

-Note: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
+() NOTE: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
 That is, when we refer to a WiFi network we mean an individual SSID or VAP.